kasalgado/framework/README.md

  * Requirements
  * Installation
  * Configuration
- * Troubleshooting
- * FAQ
- * Maintainers

 INTRODUCTION
 ------------
 This is an small self programmed framework based on PHP and the Template Machine Smarty.
-It intends to give the possibility to use a PHP-Framework for small application, like personal web sites, however could be used for mittle applications as well.
+It intends to give the possibility to use a PHP-Framework for small applications, like personal web sites, however could be used for mittle applications as well.
+The architecture of the framework is based on the MVC (Model View Controller) Design Pattern.

 I have tried to write an easy readable code as I could.
-It could be easy extanded and escaled.
+It could be easy extended and maintained.

 REQUIREMENTS